Skip to main content

 How Florida Charter Educational Foundation Inc Compares

-Florida Charter Educational Foundation Inc directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 86/100 is 12 points above the Education category average.
-The organization holds 19.6 months of operating reserves, indicating strong financial stability.
+Florida Charter Educational Foundation Inc earns a NonprofitTruth efficiency grade of B (79/100).
+That is 15 points above the Education category average.
+The organization holds 19.6 months of operating reserves, indicating strong financial cushion.

 Financials